 Syracuse City School District, Onondaga Community College, Lemoyne College, SUNY Upstate Medical University, Onondaga County Health Department, Onondaga County Department of Social Service,

 CenterState CEO, City of Syracuse, CNY Fair Housing, Syracuse Housing Authority, Catholic Charities, Salvation Army, RISE, MANOS,

-PEACE, Inc., Onpoint For College, Syracuse City Police Department, Allyn Foundation, JobsPlus, United Way of Central New York, Syracuse University. [/fade]
+PEACE, Inc., Onpoint For College, Syracuse City Police Department, Allyn Foundation, JobsPlus, United Way of Central New York, Syracuse University, The Central New York Community Foundation. [/fade]

 Executive Task Force is our leadership team.[/fade]

 [fade] The ETF members are leaders from our organizational affiliates who meet more regularly as a team and work daily to implement the vision of H.O.P.E. [/fade]